The Sticky on Maple Syrup

 When does the sap run?

 During the annual spring thaw, enzymes change the starch in maple trees to sugar, which mixes with water absorbed through the roots.
-During these few weeks when cold nights and warm, sunny days having the sap flowing before buds form, the Maple sap is sweet enough to make maple syrup.
+During these few weeks when cold nights and warm, sunny days have the sap flowing before buds form, the Maple sap is sweet enough to make maple syrup.

 Sap to syrup